nathanielketema/dsa-zig/README.md

 exe.root_module.addImport("dsa", dsa.module("dsa"));
 ```

-3. Finally, you can use it like this:
+3. Finally, you can use it by importing it to your code base:

 ```zig
 const dsa = @import("dsa");